komoreb11/basics-of-artificial-intelligence-/uloha 1/README.md

+pygame is required

-To input file print in console:
+to input from file, write in console:
  > python3 __main__.py "filename"